A conversation about cloud technology becomes valuable when the word cloud turns into concrete engineering and organizational decisions.

 - Design observability as part of the architecture, not as an after-the-fact tool.

-For team leads and CTO
+For team leads and CTOs

 - Cloud strategy must be linked to business priorities, not just infrastructure fads.